Thompson Sampling in Function Spaces via Neural Operators: Introduction

 Neural operators have established themselves as versatile models capable of learning complex, nonlinear mappings between function spaces \citep{Kovachki2023}.
 They have demonstrated success across diverse fields, including climate science \citep{Kurth2023fourcastnet}, materials engineering \citep{Oommen2024}, and computational fluid dynamics \citep{Li2023gino}.
 Although their applications in supervised learning and physical system emulation are well-studied, their potential for online learning and optimization within infinite-dimensional function spaces remains relatively untapped.

-In many scientific contexts, learning operators that map between entire function spaces naturally arises, such as the task of approximating solution operators for a partial differential equation (PDE) \citep{Kovachki2023}.
-However, adaptive methods that efficiently query these operators to optimize specific functionals of their outputs (particularly in an active learning setting) are still underdeveloped.
-Examples of such functionals are fluid pressure based on pore structure design using Darcy flows \citep{wiker2007topology}, and the inverse problem of atmospheric dynamics using shallow-water equations \citep{bonev2023spherical}.
+In many scientific contexts, learning operators that map between function spaces naturally arises, such as the task of approximating solution operators for a partial differential equation (PDE) \citep{Kovachki2023}.
+However, adaptive methods that efficiently query these operators to optimize functional objectives of their outputs (particularly in an active learning setting) are still underdeveloped.
+For example, when designing porous structures, one is often interested in optimizing how liquids flow through the structure using, e.g., Darcy flow PDEs \citep{wiker2007topology}, and, in the sciences, inverse problems can be solved by optimization to infer initial conditions or parameters of a physical process from observations \citep{Penenko2019, MacKinlay2021}.

-To address this gap, we propose a framework that integrates neural operator surrogates with Thompson sampling-based acquisition strategies to actively optimize objectives of the form:
+To address this gap, we propose a framework that integrates neural operator surrogates with Thompson sampling-based acquisition strategies \citep{Russo2014} to actively optimize objectives of the form:

 where \(\nnop_*: \infspace \to \outfspace\) is an unknown operator between function spaces \(\infspace\) and \(\outfspace\), and \(\objective:\outfspace \to \R\) is a known functional.
-We follow the steps of Bayesian optimization frameworks for composite functions \citep{Astudillo2019composite, Guilhoto2024neon}, which leverage knowledge of the composite structure to speed-up optimization, extending the framework to functional domains.
+We follow the steps of Bayesian optimization frameworks for composite functions \citep{Astudillo2019composite, Guilhoto2024neon}, which leverage knowledge of the composite structure to speed-up optimization, extending these frameworks to functional domains.
 Applying the theoretical results for the infinite-width limit of neural networks \citep{Jacot2018, Lee2019}, we show that a trained neural operator approximates a posterior sample from a vector-valued Gaussian process \citep{Rasmussen2006, Alvarez2012, Jorgensen2024} in a sample-then-optimize approach \citep{Dai2022sto}.
-Hence we implement Thompson sampling without the need for expensive uncertainty quantification frameworks for neural operators, such as deep ensembles \citep{Pickering2022} or mixture density networks \citep{Li2024mrafno}.
-We validate our approach on classic PDE benchmarks, comparing it to Bayesian optimization baselines.
+Therefore, we are able to implement an approximate form of Thompson sampling without the need for expensive uncertainty quantification frameworks for neural operators, such as deep ensembles \citep{Pickering2022} or mixture density networks \citep{Li2024mrafno}, and derive theoretical regret bounds on its performance.
+Experiments evaluate our approach on problems with classic PDE benchmarks against Bayesian optimization baselines.